The University of Chicago Medicine Vascular Ultrasound Laboratories

 vascular testing accrediation

-UChicago Medicine's vascular laboratories located in Hyde Park and Orland Park have been granted accreditation by the Intersocietal Accreditation Commission (IAC) in visceral vascular testing, extracranial cerebrovascular testing, peripheral venous testing and peripheral arterial testing.
-Accreditation awarded to University of Chicago Medical Center Vascular Laboratory demonstrates the facility’s ongoing commitment to providing quality patient care in vascular testing.
+UChicago Medicine's vascular labs are in Hyde Park and Orland Park.
+All our labs are accredited by the Intersocietal Accreditation Commission (IAC).
+This includes our work in visceral vascular testing, extracranial cerebrovascular testing, peripheral venous testing and peripheral arterial testing.
+Our accreditation shows our ongoing commitment to providing quality patient care in vascular testing.

-• You will likely lie on a padded exam table during the test.
+• You may need to lie on a padded exam table.

-• A small amount of water-soluble gel is applied to the skin over the area to be examined.
+• A small amount of water-soluble gel is put on your skin over the exam area.
 The gel does not harm your skin or stain your clothes.

-• A small device called a transducer, which looks like a microphone, is held in place on the skin.
-The transducer sends sound waves through the skin and captures information about blood flow.
-The ultrasound signal is turned into graphs or color pictures that are shown on a display screen.
+• A small device called a transducer (looks like a microphone) is held in place on the skin.
+The transducer sends sound waves into the skin and gets information about blood flow.
+The ultrasound signal turns into graphs or color pictures.
+These images can be seen on a kind of T.V. or computer screen.

-• There is virtually no discomfort during the test.
-You may experience some minor pressure as the transducer is pressed against your skin.
+• There is very little to no pain during the test.
+You may feel a small amount of pressure as the transducer is pressed against your skin.

-• You will need to keep still and avoid talking during some of the exams.
+• You will need to keep still and not talk during some of the exam.

-• Ultrasound exams usually take about 30 to 60 minutes to complete.
+• The exam takes about 30 to 60 minutes to complete.

-• After the test, the gel will be wiped off your skin.
+• After the test, the gel is wiped off your skin.

 Common Vascular Lab Tests

-Our vascular lab is dedicated to evaluating the arteries and veins in the body, and examining how blood flow is moving to and away from the heart.
-These are some of our common tests performed.
+Our vascular lab looks at the arteries and veins in the body.
+This is done to know how blood is moving to and away from the heart.
+These are some of our most common tests.

 Food & Drink Instructions